notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Searching

-The following commands, available through the Search menu or keyboard shortcuts, perform a search without invoking a dialog, because they search for the previous search target or for a word or selection in the current document:
+The following commands, available through the Search menu or keyboard shortcuts, perform a search without invoking a dialog, because they search for the previous search target or for a word or selection in the current document (with the default shortcuts):

-* **Find Next / Find Previous** Repeat searching the current search target, either down or up.
+* **Find Next (`F3`)/ Find Previous (`Shift+F3`)**: Repeat searching the current search target, either down or up.
     - The "current search target" is whatever _Find what_ string was most-recently active from either the Find/Replace dialog or from the **Select and Find Next / Select and Find Previous**
-* **Next Search Result / Previous Search Result** Jump to the next or previous search result recorded in the Search Results Window.
-    - The Search Results Window is created in response to any of the dialog-based **Find All** commands.
-    - If such a search has been run in this instance of Notepad++, but the Search Results Window it is not visible, you can use  **Search > Search Results Window** to make it visible; if it is already visible, that command will switch the input focus between the Search Results Window and the current document.
-* **Select and Find Next / Select and Find Previous** Attempt to find the word the caret is in, or the selected text, down or up.
+* **Select and Find Next (`Ctrl+F3`) / Select and Find Previous (`Ctrl+Shift+F3`)**: Search for the word the caret is in, or the selected text, down or up.
 The searched word or selection is remembered in the find history, and the search can be repeated with **Find Next / Find Previous**.
     - The specific search behavior:
         - copies the selected text to _Find what_ box of _Find_ window for future use, then uses that same string for this specific search
             - if there is no selection and the caret is just at a single character position, it uses the word that the caret position is a part of (if any)